PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 There are two things to note here.

 First, we've added a new test to check that the `withdraw` method returns an `Ok` result when the amount is less than or equal to the balance.
 You might think "why not just assert the result in the `sut_withdraws_correctly` test?".
-You can do this if you are accustomed to the business logic so that you are confident to have larger test cases.
-But if you are not sure about what you are doing, it is better to write test cases with a small scope.
+You can do this if you are familiar with the business logic and confident about having larger test cases.
+However, if you are unsure about what you are doing, it's better to write test cases with a small scope.

-For the case of `withdraw`, it has two responsibilities: to change the balance and to return a result.
+In the case of `withdraw`, it has two responsibilities: to change the balance and to return a result.
 So we can separate them into two tests.
-The `sut_withdraws_correctly` test is only checking the balance change after the withdrawal.
-The `sut_returns_ok_if_withdrawing_less_than_or_equal_balance` test is checking the result of the withdrawal.
+The `sut_withdraws_correctly` test only checks the balance change after the withdrawal.
+The `sut_returns_ok_if_withdrawing_less_than_or_equal_balance` test checks the result of the withdrawal.
 This is a good practice to keep your tests small and focused.
-As I said before, you can combine them if you are confident about it.
+As mentioned before, you can combine them if you are confident about it.

-Second, as the test name `sut_returns_ok_if_withdrawing_less_than_or_equal_balance` suggests, we have to test two cases: one for the case of withdrawing less than the balance and one for the case of withdrawing equal to the balance.
-To do that, as we learned in the [previous section](./structs_methods_and_traits.md), we can use parameterised tests.
+Second, as the test name `sut_returns_ok_if_withdrawing_less_than_or_equal_balance` suggests, we need to test two cases: one for withdrawing less than the balance and one for withdrawing equal to the balance.
+To do that, as we learned in the [previous section](./structs_methods_and_traits.md), we can use parameterized tests.

 ### Try to Run the Test